-The faculty in our research group conduct basic and translational research that encompasses diverse questions, is informed by various theoretical perspectives, and deploys a broad range of methodologies.
-They share a common goal of elucidating origins, course, and mechanisms of adaptive and maladaptive developmental trajectories and pathways.
-Our interests span a wide range of processes, including language, cognition, social-emotional development, self-regulation, temperament, and parent-child relationships.
-These transdiagnostic processes are highly relevant to a range of clinical and developmental disorders, including attention-deficit/hyperactivity disorder (ADHD), conduct disorder, oppositional defiant disorder, specific language impairment, dyslexia, and substance use disorders.
+The faculty in the Developmental Psychopathology Research Group conduct basic and translational research that encompasses diverse questions, is informed by various theoretical perspectives, and deploys a broad range of methodologies.
+They share a common goal of elucidating the origins and mechanisms of adaptive and maladaptive developmental trajectories and pathways, as well as identifying biomarkers for neurodevelopmental disorders.
+Our interests span a wide range of processes, including language, cognition, social-emotional development, social cognition, self-regulation, temperament, and parent-child relationships.
+These transdiagnostic processes are highly relevant to a range of clinical and developmental disorders, including anxiety disorders, autism spectrum disorder (ASD), attention-deficit/hyperactivity disorder (ADHD), conduct disorder, oppositional defiant disorder, psychosis spectrum, specific language impairment, dyslexia, and substance use disorders across a wide age range (from infancy to adulthood).
 Such processes are also relevant to broad developmental phenomena associated with risk and resilience, as well as pathways of positive adaptation, growth, and competence.

-Graduate students with interests in this domain should first identify one or more potential mentors.
-Once accepted into the graduate program, students, together with their mentors, will design individualized, student-centered programs of study that best fit their interests and their future career objectives.
+Specialized graduate training in developmental psychopathology can be pursued through any of our broad graduate training areas (Behavioral & Cognitive Neuroscience, Cognition, or Clinical Science) or through our Individualized Graduate Training Track.
 We invite applications from interested candidates with a strong commitment to research.
+Graduate student applicants with interests in developmental psychopathology should first identify one or more potential mentors.
+Potential applicants are then encouraged to contact these specific faculty for further information on how to apply.
+Once accepted into the graduate program, students and their mentors will design individualized, student-centered programs of study that best fit their interests and their future career objectives.
 Graduate training in Developmental Psychopathology can be pursued both with and without training as a licensed clinical psychologist.
-Potential applicants are also encouraged to contact specific faculty for further information.

-Participating faculty and their interests are described below:
+Participating Developmental Psychopathology Research Group faculty and their interests are described below:

 - Grazyna Kochanska studies young children’s adaptive and maladaptive socio-emotional developmental trajectories.
 She emphasizes the interplay of child temperament and multiple aspects of the parent-child relationship, including early attachment, control and discipline, and internal representations.
 Her laboratory deploys a broad range of observational methods, complemented by interviews, questionnaires, and biological measures, typically using longitudinal designs.